project-open-data/project-open-data.github.io/about.md

 * Simplify reporting, streamline reporting requirements, and reduce compliance costs, while improving transparency;
 * Improve the quality of data submitted to [USAspending.gov](http://www.usaspending.gov){:target="_blank"} by holding agencies accountable.

-The expanded, linked data submitted by the agencies will be displayed on the future USAspending.gov, which is to go live in May 2017.
+The expanded, linked data submitted by the agencies is currently being displayed on [Beta.USAspending.gov](https://beta.usaspending.gov/#/){:target="_blank"}.

 ## DATA Act Implementation

 #### Agency Implementation

-To assist agencies with implementation, OMB and Treasury have created a playbook of eight recommendations that, if followed together, will help agencies fulfill the requirements of the DATA Act by leveraging existing capabilities and streamlining implementation efforts.
-As federal agencies begin implementation, Treasury and OMB will continue to refine the playbook.
+To assist agencies with implementation, OMB and Treasury created a playbook of eight recommendations that, if followed together, help agencies fulfill the requirements of the DATA Act by leveraging existing capabilities and streamlining implementation efforts.

 <img width="800" src="{{ site.baseurl }}/assets/img/playbook.png" title="agency implementation playbook summary" />